 Tropical Rainforest Biome

 Tropical rainforest biome is the most complex and species-rich biome on the Earth.
-80% of all world's biodiversity are found here.
+80% of all world's biodiversity is found here.

 The reason for such amazing number of species is the ideal climatic conditions for plant growth: the warmth, and, more than anything - the moisture.